Recipes

 The organization has approximately 200 grower-members and, on their behalf, provides a variety of benefits and services.
 These services include government relations and lobbying, research and development, providing up-to-date industry information to grower members, generic promotion of apples, and juice apple pricing.
 The organization’s operating budget is funded through acreage fees paid by its members.

-Apple Jamaican Patties Serves 6
+Chicken Apple Curry Serves 6